ryansandbox/michael-ozkan-react-portfolio/docs/tutorials/TUTORIAL_02_CONFIGURING_SETTINGS_JSON.md

 - `description`: A string containing the description of the item.
 - `list`: An array of strings, each representing an item in the list.
 - `listStyle`: A string indicating the style of the list (`none` or `bulleted`).

+If you don't want to display a console message, you can simply remove the `consoleMessageForDevelopers` object from the `settings.json` file or leave it empty.

 ## Next Steps
 Ready to keep going?
 Check out the next tutorial or revisit the previous one if you need a refresher: